JPSieg/MeltR/Manual.md

 $$dH = -0.0032*(\frac{1}{T_{0.5}} - \frac{1}{T_{0.75}}) \qquad (18)$$

-The initial T\textsubscript{m</sub} is estimated from the T\textsubscript{0.5}, determined in step 5.
+The initial T\textsubscript{m} is estimated from the T\textsubscript{0.5}, determined in step 5.

 ### 3.2.2 Thermodynamic models for duplex formation

-Thermo-dynamic parameters for helix formation are obtained using a Van't Hoff model:
+Thermodynamic parameters for helix formation are obtained using a Van't Hoff model:

 $$lnK = \frac{dS}{R} - \frac{dH}{RT}\qquad (19)$$